-INTJ’s auxiliary function is Extraverted Thinking, which looks to achieve verifiable results.
+INTJ’s auxiliary function is Extraverted Thinking, which is bottom-line oriented and looks to achieve verifiable results.
 This is generally their strongest and most effective judging function.
 There are times, however, when their less developed tertiary function, Introverted Feeling, will show up as another side of their personality.
 This can show up as stubbornness and rigid idealism.

 “Authority pisses me off.
 I think everyone should be able to drink and get loud whenever they want.”

 An INTJ’s inferior function is Extraverted Sensing, which often manifests as an unconscious desire for immersive sensory experiences, which may include over-indulging in sex, food, drugs and/or alcohol.
 An important part of self-development for people of this type lies in the integration and mastery of these desires.